nguyenkvvn/PhoenixHP22A/README.md

 5. Tap in the Barrel Mounting Pin, ensuring that the long arm of the trigger return spring is _under_ the pin.

 ### Installing the Extractor and Sear
 1. Place the extractor in the cut-out in the rear of the frame, ensuring that the pin holes for the extractor line up with the pin holes in the rear of the frame.
+It **must** be perfectly flush with the wall of the frame.
 2. Gently tap the _sear pin_ partially through the left of the frame, to hold the extractor in place.
 3. Take the sear, and manuver it so that its arms are visible and places in the clearance cuts on the grips.
 Using a punch, align it to the sear pin on the extractor.
 4. Gently tap the sear pin all the way through, ensuring that the sear pin is _between the "grips" on both sides of the frame._ This is important, because the sear pin sits between the slide's cuts.